Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Evaluation

 \subsection{RQ5: Real-World Impact}

-To assess the real-world effectiveness of \name, we made our best effort to collect five publicly reported adversarial contracts (\tablename~\ref{table:real_world}) from reliable sources. \name successfully identified all of them based solely on bytecode, yielding a 100\% true positive rate.
-Moreover, we randomly sampled contracts from $\boldsymbol{\mathcal{D}}_{\textbf{RW}}$ and, with expert-assisted manual validation, discovered 29 previously undocumented adversarial contracts exhibiting clear malicious intent or involvement in stealthy attacks.
+To evaluate the real-world effectiveness of \name, we collected five publicly reported adversarial contracts (\tablename~\ref{table:real_world}) from reliable sources, all of which were correctly identified based on bytecode, achieving a 100\% TPR.
+Additionally, by randomly sampling contracts from $\mathcal{D}_{RW}$ and validating them with expert assistance, we uncovered 29 previously undocumented adversarial contracts showing clear malicious intent or stealthy behavior.